Contents

 6. Parser & Limitations

-HypotaxBench uses spaCy's en_core_web_sm (small English model) for dependency parsing.
-The small model was chosen because it installs cleanly on any platform without requiring C++ build tools; a transformer-based model (e.g., en_core_web_trf) would produce more accurate parses but introduces significant installation complexity.
+HypotaxBench uses spaCy's en_core_web_sm — the small English model.
+This was chosen for portability: it installs cleanly on any platform without requiring C++ build tools or GPU support.
+A transformer-based model (en_core_web_trf) would produce more accurate parses, particularly for very long sentences, but introduces significant installation complexity and hardware requirements.

 1. Fork the repository on GitHub.